Cray-HPE/uan-product-stream/docs/portal/developer-portal/installation_prereqs/Configure_the_BIOS_of_a_Gigabyte_UAN.md

 ## Configure the BIOS of a Gigabyte UAN

-Configure the network interface and boot settings required by Gigabyte UANs.
+Perform this procedure to configure the network interface and boot settings required by Gigabyte UANs.

 Before the UAN product can be installed on Gigabyte UANs, specific network interface and boot settings must be configured in the BIOS.